 Check for leaks and bad smells.
-Leaks will indicate a failed seal or dislocation, while smells will mean the food isn’t getting cleared sufficiently, and a thorough cleaning is in order.
-As the unit approaches a decade old, replacement rather than repair is be advisable as parts may be hard to find.
+Leaks will indicate a failed seal or dislocation, while smells will mean the food isn’t getting cleared sufficiently and a thorough cleaning is in order.
+As the unit approaches a decade old, replacement rather than repair is advisable, as parts may be hard to find.

 Furnace, Heater, Ventilator, HVAC

 With regular maintenance and proper use, most components of these systems will work well into two decades.
 Furnaces usually cap out at 20 years, heat pumps at 16 years, and air conditioning units at 15 years.

 Tankless water heaters tied into heating systems will last more than 20 years.